ximdex/ximdex/INSTALLATION.md

 ```

-> That will create the containers for php, mysql and ximdex running on localhost:80.
+> That will run the containers for php, mysql and ximdex running on localhost:80.

-2. From your browser visit http://localhost to end the installation.
+3. From your chrome or safari browser visit http://localhost to end the installation.
 > Select DB as host for the database.
 The database should exist but empty.
 If the installation is aborted, please rm the .data directory at ximdex to clean it up.

-3. Play with Ximdex CMS at http://localhost using user Ximdex with the choosen password.
+4. Play with Ximdex CMS at http://localhost using user Ximdex with the choosen password.
+> To stop the services, run docker-compose down from the root directory where the composer was launched.